-Nelson Barbosa is a Professor at both the São Paulo School of Economics (Getulio Vargas Foundation) and the Institute of Economics (Federal University of Rio de Janeiro).
-From 2011 to 2013, Dr. Barbosa served as Brazil’s Deputy Finance Minister.
-He previously served as Secretary of Economic Policy (2009-2010), Secretary of Economic Monitoring (2007-2008), and earlier as an analyst at the Brazilian Central Bank.
-Dr. Barbosa holds a PhD in Economics from the New School for Social Research in New York.
+Dr. Nelson Barbosa is a professor at both the São Paulo School of Economics (Getulio Vargas Foundation) and the Institute of Economics (Federal University of Rio de Janeiro).
+He served as Brazil’s minister of finance from 2015 to 2016, the minister of planning and budget from 2013 to 2015, and executive secretary at the Ministry of Finance from 2011 to 2013.
+He previously served as secretary of economic policy (2009-2010), secretary of economic monitoring (2007-2008), and earlier as an analyst at the Brazilian Central Bank.

 Kenneth M. Jensen

-Kenneth M. Jensen is associate director of the American Center for Democracy for its Economic Warfare Institute.
-In that capacity, he produces daily the EWI Blog and Digest on economic threats to Western democracies.
+Kenneth M. Jensen was formerly the associate director of the American Center for Democracy for its Economic Warfare Institute.
+In that capacity, he produced daily the EWI Blog and Digest on Economic Threats to Western Democracies.
 He was a founding staff member of the United States Institute of Peace and, ultimately, its research director.
 He was founding CEO of the American Committees on Foreign Relations and is a life member of the Council on Foreign Relations.

-Eva Joly represents France in the European Parliament as part of Europe Ecology – The Greens.
+Eva Joly is a magistrate in France and a representative in the European Parliament as part of Europe Ecology – The Greens.
 She represented her party as a candidate for the presidency of France in the 2012 elections.
-Ms. Joly was the recipient of GFI’s 2010 Award for Exemplary Leadership.
 As a prosecutor, Joly made her mark taking on corruption as an investigating judge at the High Court of Paris.
 Soon after, she accepted a three-year position as a special advisor on corruption at the Norwegian Ministry of Justice.
+Ms. Joly was the recipient of GFI’s 2010 Award for Exemplary Leadership.

 Robert M. Morgenthau

 Robert M. Morgenthau, recipient of GFI’s 2009 Award for Exemplary Leadership, served as the Manhattan district attorney for 35 years.
 In his tenure Mr. Morgenthau presided over numerous investigations into illicit banking and financial practices.
-As recently as January of 2009, his office uncovered a data-stripping practice by which Iranian banks were illegally shifting billions of dollars through American financial institutions in order to bypass international sanctions.
+In January 2009, his office uncovered a data-stripping practice by which Iranian banks were illegally shifting billions of dollars through American financial institutions in order to bypass international sanctions.

-Moisés Naím is an internationally-syndicated columnist and best-selling author, who currently is a Senior Associate in the International Economics Program at the Carnegie Endowment for International Peace.
-Mr. Naím oversaw the relaunch and expansion of Foreign Policy magazine as its Editor in Chief from 1996 to 2010.
-In the late 1980s and early 1990s, Mr. Naím served as Venezuela’s Minister of Trade and Industry, where he helped implement major economic reforms.
+Dr. Moisés Naím is an internationally-syndicated columnist and bestselling author, who currently is a distinguished fellow at the Carnegie Endowment for International Peace and the chief international columnist for El País, Spain’s largest newspaper.
+In the late 1980s and early 1990s, Mr. Naím served as Venezuela’s minister of trade and industry, where he helped implement major economic reforms.
 He was a professor and dean at Instituto de Estudios Superiores de Administración.

-Ngozi Okonjo-Iweala is a globally renowned Nigerian economist and currently Finance Minister of Nigeria.
-Prior to her current position she was a Managing Director of the World Bank.
-Ms. Okonjo-Iweala is a fellow at the Brookings Institution and is on the Board of Directors of the World Resources Institute.
+Dr. Ngozi Okonjo-Iweala is a globally renowned Nigerian economist and a Senior Advisor at Lazard.
+Prior to her current position, she was the former Minister of Finance and Coordinating Minister for the Economy for Nigeria.
+She was a managing director of the World Bank from 2007 to 2011.
+Dr. Okonjo-Iweala is a Distinguished Fellow at the Brookings Institution and is the Chair of the Board of Directors at Gavi.